-What Happens During A Professional Skin Check?
+What Happens During A Skin Cancer Screening?

 It’s estimated that nearly 1-in-5 Americans will be affected by some form of skin cancer during their lifetime.
 In fact, more than one million people are diagnosed with skin cancer each year.
 While skin cancer can affect people of all different skin types and skin colors, the risk of development can be greater if your parent, sibling or child has had a melanoma.